-Actor Ray Fisher, who played Cyborg in Justice League, recently tweeted this about his experience on that set…
+It started when Ray Fisher, who played Cyborg in Justice League, tweeted this about his experience on that set…

 It’s a pretty big accusation against Whedon who, for the most part, has a good reputation in the entertainment industry.
 It’s also extremely non-specific, making it nearly impossible to tell what exactly it is that Whedon really did.